-Before I started a meditation practice I got to researching.
-I really wanted to understand how to do it, what types of meditation their were, and which one would be right for me.
+Before I started a meditation practice I spent some time researching.
+I was nervous about starting because I’ve always had a hard time focusing and sitting still.
+I wanted to understand how to do it, what types of meditation there were, and which one would be right for me.

 What Is Meditation?